abhicake2048/Deep-learning-Image-Classification/README.md

 ## Features

 - Dataset Preparation : The project includes scripts for collecting and preprocessing a dataset of vegetable images suitable for model training.
+- Diversability : The project cab be trained on set of dataset.
+The dataset folder just has to have three folder : "Train","Test","Validation".
 - Model Architecture : We employ state-of-the-art deep learning architectures, such as convolutional neural networks (CNNs), specifically designed for image classification tasks.
 - Training and Evaluation : The model is trained using from scratch techniques and evaluated on a test dataset to assess its performance and accuracy.
 - Deployment : Once trained, the model can be deployed for real-world applications, such as vegetable recognition in agricultural automation systems or food recognition in mobile apps.